quantcast/qfs/Administrator's-Guide.md

 Notes
 -----
-- Currently the only way to extend a hibernation window is to restore the given chunk server and re-hibernate it.
+- Running qfshibernate again with the same chunk server will update hibernation window.
 - The longer the hibernation window, the greater the likelihood of data loss.
 A window of no more than an hour is recommended for this reason.